How to use Magic Handoff in AirBuddy

 Enabling Magic Handoff

-Since Magic Handoff and the display of information from other Macs uses Bluetooth bandwidth and most users don’t need the feature, it is disabled by default.
-To enable it, launch AirBuddy’s settings, go to the “Devices” tab, then make sure “Enable Other Macs and Magic Handoff” is checked.
+Since Magic Handoff and the display of information from other Macs uses Bluetooth and WiFi bandwidth, and most users don’t need the feature, it is disabled by default.
+To enable it, launch AirBuddy’s settings, go to the “Devices” tab, then make sure “Enable Magic Handoff” is checked.

 Using Magic Handoff to transfer peripherals